hpngithub/GitHubKB/Apps for Automation/GitSync/LinuxSetupGuide.md

     ```

     *_Note You can add as much github repository as you desire.
-As for my case is only 1 repository, as per image below_*
+As for my case is only 1 repository, as per image below :_*

     <img src="https://raw.githubusercontent.com/hpngithub/GitHubKB/main/Apps%20for%20Automation/GitSync/Images/06.png?raw=true" width="500x"/>